I may get paid commission for purchases made after clicking a link in this post.

 It used to be a good SEO tactic to simply repeat your keyword phrase over and over again throughout your blog post.
 Not any more!
 These days this tactic is likely to HARM, not help your SEO.

-Make sure you use your main focus keyword sparingly throughout your text – aim for a keyword density of 1-2% and the rest of the time use synonyms and secondary keywords instead.
+Make sure you use your main focus keyword sparingly throughout your text, and the rest of the time use synonyms and secondary keywords instead.

 This approach will benefit your SEO much more longer-term as Google is getting ever more sophisticated at understanding synonyms and the text around your main keyword.